 My primary goal is to either lose 30 to 35 pounds OR whatever amount it takes to reach the ideal weight for my frame.
-I’ve never been at a healthy weight as an adult, so I honestly have no idea what this will look like.
+I’ve never been at a healthy weight as an adult, so I honestly don’t know what this will look like.

-Related to this, I’m intending to start building a more active lifestyle.
-I’m going to start indoor rock climbing again, try out a jujitsu class, complete a C25K program in April and May (and then run a race with my father-in-law), and alternate hiking and biking on the weekends in summer.
+Related to this, I’m intending to build a more active lifestyle.
+I will start indoor rock climbing again, try out a jujitsu class, complete a C25K program in April and May (and then run a race with my father-in-law), and alternate hiking and biking on the weekends in summer.

-My hope is that when I combine my low-carb diet, intermittent fasting, and the activity and exercise, the last stubborn pounds will melt away.
+I hope that when I combine my low-carb diet, intermittent fasting, and the activity and exercise, the last stubborn pounds will melt away.